New projects ongoing amid pandemic - Mississippi's Best Community Newspaper

 Nick Wallace, executive chef for Church Hill Variety and owners John Norris and Tate Taylor, spoke to Natchez Rotary Club members via an online Zoom meeting Wednesday.

-The trio plans to transform the old depot into a five-star farm-to-table restaurant under the Church Hill Variety name.
+The trio plans to transform the old depot into a five-star farm-to-table restaurant called The Depot under the Church Hill Variety chain.

 “I think you have to be super creative to think about putting a five-star restaurant in a rural area,” said Wallace, who will also operate Taylor and Norris’ Church Hill Variety restaurant in the Church Hill community.
 “It took a while for the vision to really set in but when it set in it really was there.”

-Also on board for the project are Sarah Sookraj, the new general manager for Churchill Variety LLC, and Chef Ashley Allen, both of the Virgin Islands, Wallace said.
+Also onboard for the project are Sarah Sookraj, the new general manager for Churchill Variety LLC, and Chef Ashley Allen, both of the Virgin Islands, Wallace said.

-The restaurant in the old depot is just one of a number of projects the group has in the works for the bluff.
+The Depot is just one of a number of projects the group has in the works for the bluff.

 Norris and Taylor also have purchased Smoot’s Grocery and the former Steampunk Coffee building on High Street and they plan to transform the bluff and Broadway Street area into an entertainment district.